 In racing, a horse’s speed seems to be the most important factor in his success.
 Each one has his own specific stride, which defines his speed aptitudes.
 To increase his speed, the horse increases his stride frequency and stride length.
 Does stride length change in the same way as stride frequency?
 How do horses adapt their stride length and stride frequency to a given speed?

-1. Locomotion is the origin of speed
+1. Locomotion at the origin of the racehorse’s speed aptitudes

 A horse’s pace increases linearly with speed until he reaches a maximum speed.
 The stride frequency can vary in the same way from 25 to 30km/h as it does from 55 to 60km/h.

 On the contrary, stride length does not evolve linearly.
 Its evolution depends on the speed and it will be more important for low speeds than higher speeds.
 At high speed, a variation in stride frequency will produce greater acceleration.